Coincheck heist sheds light on Japan's rush to create cryptocurrency rules

 Japan’s national system to oversee cryptocurrency trading was the world’s first, rolled out even as policymakers elsewhere grappled with how to deal with the sector.
 Under the Japanese framework, some exchanges would be allowed to operate - even though they hadn’t yet won regulatory approval.

-One of those was Coincheck Inc. Last month, hackers stole about $530 million from the Tokyo-based exchange, a theft rivalling Mt.
+One of those was Coincheck Inc. Last month, hackers stole about $530 million from the Tokyo-based exchange, a theft rivaling Mt.
 Gox’s as one of the biggest ever for digital currency.

 The Coincheck heist exposed flaws in Japan’s system.
 And for some experts, it raised questions over the country’s dash to regulate the industry - a sharp contrast to clampdowns by countries like South Korea and China.